![]() |

 My other goal in adding these beads was to distract the eye from a seam there, and it succeeds!
 So how to convey this design feature in photos?

 The whole effect is exquisite in person.
-I ended up taking 79 photos in every kind of lighting and arrangement, not believing that what I was seeing in person would not come across in photo after photo.
+I ended up taking 79 photos in every kind of lighting and arrangement, still unable to capture in a photo what I was seeing in person.

 Well, the effect was too subtle for a rookie photographer like me.
 Basically, when the stitches look their best, or the yarn color, the beads don't, and vice versa.